Facilities and Classrooms

 A. Paul Schaap Science Center

 Reflecting the College’s emphasis on outstanding undergraduate research, the Schaap Science Center is one of the nation's premier undergraduate science education facilities.
-Renovated in 2004, it houses state-of-the-art research laboratories, hands-on classrooms and more.
+It houses state-of-the-art research laboratories, hands-on classrooms and more.
 Learn more.

 The A. Paul Schaap Science Center includes a variety of facilities for several different interests.
 From computer labs to biochemistry labs, our science center has all you need to launch your career in the sciences.
 We also boast many faculty/student research labs, an aviary, animal rooms and state-of-the-art environmental chambers.

 Our department also has several spaces used for ecological research, community outreach and education: